 Disposal and re-use guide

 Think before you throw!
 This directory will provide the information you need to make informed decisions about re-use, recycling and responsible waste management.
-For even more information, see our Guide to Re-use and Recycling (PDF, 1.6 MB).
+For even more information, visit Get Rid of it Right or Recycling Near You.

 Coles and Woolworths stores across Australia have a soft plastics recycling bin for you to bring in soft plastics that can’t be recycled in your yellow recycling bin.
 Soft plastics returned to the stores are recycled by REDcycle.
 Soft plastic items include bread bags, pasta and confectionary bags, plastic bags, biscuit packets, old green shopping bags, fruit and veggie plastic bags.